-This post- Summer Sunset Shawl Free Crochet Pattern- contains affiliate links, which means if you make a purchase from the links below, I will get a small percentage of the sales at no additional cost to you.
+This post- Free Crochet Triangle Shawl Pattern – Summer Sunset- contains affiliate links, which means if you make a purchase from the links below, I will get a small percentage of the sales at no additional cost to you.
 Thank you for your continued support!

 This crochet shawl is a simple triangle shawl that uses DK (#3) weight yarn.